 Maldives, however, have a long history and their inhabitants, strong sense of identity; they are also fiercely attached to their island paradise.
 Who could blame them?

 There are over a thousand islands in the archipelago, grouped in 26 atolls, composed of live coral reefs situated on top of the submarine ridge almost a thousand kilometres long.
-Most of the islands remain uninhabited, whilst 30% of the over 400 thousand people live in the capital, Male.
+Most of the islands remain uninhabited, whilst 30% of the population lives in the capital, Male.
 Maldivians have Asian (Indian and Sri Lankan), Arabic and African ancestry.
-100% of the population are Sunni Muslims, Islam having been introduced here in the 12t century.
+100% of the population are Sunni Muslims, Islam having been introduced here in the 12th century.
 Maldivian language, Dhivehi, is closely related to Sinhalese, widely spoken in Sri Lanka.
 Maala Divaina in Sinhala means ‘Necklace Islands’.

 Fishing is, apart from tourism, the main industry in the Maldives.
 Traditional boat, dhoni, is still a common sight.
 Although nowadays fitted with motor, it used to be a sailing boat made from coconut timber.
 Coconut is an amazing tree and I guess the key answer to how people survived for centuries on these remote, tiny and in many ways inhospitable islands.
 Apparently one person on a desert island needs just two coconut trees to survive.
 Apart from being part of a diet, its leaves can serve as a roof for a house, the fibre from the husk makes good rope and the timber and bark was used to build boats; last but not least, from an empty shell you can make nice bowls.